 Section I of the Presidential Decree 1602 explains the new penalties to be imposed on individuals who engage in illegal gambling.
 As stated in Section 1 (a), the penalty is imprisonment in a medium period and a fine that ranges from Php 1,000 to Php 6,000 (roughly $20 to $120 in today’s exchange rates), and in cases of recidivism, the fine can range from Php 5,000 to Php 10,000.

 What are the Illegal Gambling Activities?

 Presidential Decree 1602 lists down some of the illegal and unauthorized activities that are subject to these stricter penalties.
 Some of the popular games of chance that are listed in the law are cockfighting, horse racing, jueteng, Jai Alai, poker and its derivatives, bingo, and other forms of lottery.
-The law also warns against an individual or team contests that involve game fixing or point shaving.
-The complete list of the prohibited activities are detailed in Section I (1).
+The law also warns against individual or team contests that involve game fixing or point shaving.
+The complete list of the prohibited activities is detailed in Section I (1).
 In all, there are more than 30 activities that are deemed illegal under the law.

 How Does PD 1602 Affect the Gambling Industry

 Keep in mind that the penalties and the rules of the law only apply to illegal activities.
 In short, the conditions on this decree does not directly affect the operations of fully licensed and regulated casinos and bingo houses.
 This means that if you’re playing at a casino that’s owned to regulated by PAGCOR, then you don’t have to worry about the penalties.
 Presidential Decree 1602 simply amended and improved the provisions in the previous laws and decrees like Articles 195-199, RA 3063, PD 483, PD 449, PD 510, and PD 1306.
 In short, the main intent of the law is to promote legal gambling activities in the country and stop the popularity of illegal gambling activities.